 The Site will result in the loss of high quality agricultural land and may affect the setting of the Grade II Listed Hill Farmhouse heritage asset.
-Any future planning application will need to undertake a full detailed Heritage Assessment to identify the extent of the setting and impact on the significance of the asset.
+Any future planning application will need to undertake a full detailed Heritage Assessment to identify a suitable buffer zone to protect the setting and impact on the significance of the asset (MM88).
 This will inform detailed design for the north eastern corner of the Site.

 The Site is accessible by car for services, jobs and learning activities and is situated adjacent to an existing bus route.
 The dispersed location of the land will discourage a modal shift away from the car which in turn will increase traffic movements and travel times with an associated increase in air pollution levels.
-Enhanced public transport measures will be brought forward in tandem with the development that will mitigate any potential impacts in the longer term.
+Enhanced public transport measures, including evening and weekend services (MM85) and infrastructure works (MM86), will be brought forward in tandem with the development that will mitigate any potential impacts in the longer term.

 A new local centre will be developed in the southern part of the Site to serve existing and future residents and reduce the need to travel.
-This will result in a positive effect on these considerations in the longer term.